markdoliner/flickrmirrorer/README.md

 ====
 * Mirror comments
 * Store order of photos in photostream
-* Store order of sets in collections
+* Store order of albums in collections